-Fire risk underwriters had a strong financial incentive to prevent fires from happening and insurance companies thus played a big role in the development of UK building standards.
-After a period of local fragmentation, first national building codes were established in the middle of the 19th century, including regulations regarding building materials, the height and thickness of walls, space between houses, and the design of fireplaces and chimneys.
+Fire risk underwriters had a strong financial incentive to prevent fires from happening, which led insurance companies to play a big role in the development of UK building standards.
+After a period of local fragmentation, the first national building codes were established in the middle of the 19th century, including regulations regarding building materials, the height and thickness of walls, space between houses, and the design of fireplaces and chimneys.
 Surveyors were employed to make sure new constructions were built to basic requirements and insurance company representatives provided additional guidance when assigning risk premiums and assessing the safety status of insured buildings.
-Since then, UK fire and building codes have evolved iteratively in line with developments in fire safety technology.
+Since then, all UK fire and building codes have evolved iteratively in line with developments in fire safety technology.

 The general sequence of events was similar in the US, although timing varied depending on the region.
 The first fire insurance company was formed as early as 1732 in Charles Town, South Carolina.
-A couple of decades later, Benjamin Franklin played a key role in popularizing the perpetual form of fire insurance, and made important contributions toward fire prevention.
-The Philadelphia Contributionship — a property insurance company that Franklin founded — introduced different premiums based on individual risk assessments and refused to insure any building that didn’t meet certain construction standards, thereby establishing a synergistic link between private business and public interest.
+A couple of decades later, Benjamin Franklin played a key role in popularizing the perpetual form of fire insurance, and made other contributions toward fire prevention.
+Most importantly, the Philadelphia Contributionship — a property insurance company that Franklin founded — introduced different premiums based on individual risk assessments and refused to insure any building that didn’t meet certain construction standards, thus establishing a synergistic link between its private business and public interest.

-Over the next hundred years, although property insurance was becoming increasingly popular, US insurance companies often failed due to poor management and a lack of effective regulation.
-As a result, customers began demanding better oversight and stronger guarantees of the certainty of their contracts as well as the overall stability of the industry.
+Over the next hundred years, even though property insurance was becoming increasingly popular, US insurance companies experienced many failures, mainly due to poor management and a lack of effective regulation.
+As a result, customers began demanding better oversight and stronger guarantees of the certainty of their contracts, as well as the overall stability of the industry.
 In 1837, the State of Massachusetts became first to make it mandatory for insurance companies to maintain sufficient reserves, signaling the beginning of state supervision.
-Other regulators followed suit and, by the end of the century, some form of reinsurance had become a standard requirement for anyone entering the business, along with various other rules intended to protect consumers against irresponsible business practices by insurance company management.
+Other regulators followed suit and, by the end of the century, some form of reinsurance had become a standard requirement for anyone entering the business, along with various other rules intended to protect consumers against irresponsible business practices by the managers of insurance companies.

 The end of the 19th and early 20th century became a major turning point in the history of US fire insurance.
 Tragic events such as the Great Chicago Fire of 1871, the Great Boston Fire of 1872, and the San Francisco earthquake of 1906 triggered re-examinations of conventional building and safety practices with insurance companies leading the effort in collaboration with public authorities.
-After the Chicago and Boston fires had wiped out many insurance providers across the country, there was a sharp increase in insurance premiums, resulting in the formation of many new companies.
-Local trade associations were formed in the 1880s to help coordinate between them while standardized policy forms were made mandatory in several leading states and eventually throughout the country.
-Perhaps most importantly, the National Board of Fire Underwriters (NBFU), which had been established in 1866, started a crusade against certain forms of construction that were particularly prone to destruction by fire.
+After the Chicago and Boston fires had wiped out numerous insurance providers across the country, there was a sharp increase in insurance premiums, triggering a wave of new companies.
+Local trade associations were formed in the 1880s to help coordinate between them while standardized policy forms were made mandatory, first in a handful of leading states, but eventually throughout the country.
+Perhaps most importantly, the National Board of Fire Underwriters (NBFU), which had been established in 1866, went on a public crusade against certain forms of construction that were particularly prone to destruction by fire.
 The understanding was clear: it was a lot cheaper to prevent fires than to deal with the consequences.

-Between 1895 and 1897, a series of meetings took place in New York and Boston involving representatives of various fire insurance and safety associations as well as manufacturers of fire prevention technologies.
-The most important of these technologies were automatic sprinklers which had been commercialized already in the 1870s but became sufficiently effective and reliable in the final decades of the century.
+Between 1895 and 1897, a series of meetings took place in New York and Boston involving representatives of various fire insurance and safety associations, as well as manufacturers of fire prevention technologies.
+The most important of these technologies were automatic sprinklers which had been commercialized already in the 1870s but became sufficiently effective and reliable by the end of the century.
 However, the benefits from technological advancement were limited because there were no unified standards around the production and installment of not just sprinklers but also other key elements of fire safety such as electrical wiring, water supply, and heating systems.
-Coordinating around such standards thus emerged as one of the most important tasks on the road towards effective fire prevention.
+Coordinating around such standards thus became one of the most important tasks on the road towards effective fire prevention.

 Having realized that paying losses was only a small part of the fire insurance business, US insurance companies thus established themselves at the forefront of fire prevention.
 Today, more than a hundred years since its birth, the NFPA continues to function as a nonprofit organization with over 65,000 members globally, including not just insurance providers but also engineers, elected officials, manufacturers of safety equipment, and other professionals whose input is relevant for the continued improvement of fire safety.
 To reduce regional fragmentation, the NFPA fire codes have been widely used as the basis for local building codes, which in turn provide essential guidance to architects, manufacturers, and the construction industry.

 By historical standards, modern methods of fire and building safety are extremely effective in preventing systemic damage from the spread of fire.
 However, it is worth remembering that many of these methods were met with considerable resistance when they were first introduced.
-Even today, fire and building codes remain an object of contention between various interest groups who stand to materially benefit or lose whenever formal standards and laws are updated.
-But from a generalized point of view, the objective of these and other similar standards should always be to maximize safety over risk in a cost-effective way by relying on science, technology, and multi-stakeholder cooperation.
+Even today, fire and building codes remain an object of contention between various interest groups who stand to materially benefit or lose whenever formal standards or laws are changed.
+But from a generalized point of view, the objective of these and other similar standards should always be to maximize safety over risk in the most cost-effective way possible by relying on science, technology, and multi-stakeholder cooperation.

 Lessons for DeFi

-Systemic crises and risk mitigation are topics with a long history across finance, economics, and public policy studies.
-As DeFi grows and becomes increasingly integrated with the rest of the financial sector, constructively engaging with this tradition becomes more relevant.
-Doing so with an educated view on what makes the current technological and financial conditions unique will remain a challenge for years to come.
+Systemic crises and risk mitigation have long been areas of interest to financial theorists, economists, and policymakers alike.
+As DeFi grows, constructively engaging with this tradition becomes increasingly relevant, and no doubt a challenge for many years to come.
 Lessons drawn from a different field can serve only as a minor complement to this important work ahead.
-Nonetheless, here are some lessons for DeFi drawn from the historical development of fire safety, together with some general observations on financial innovation and stability:
+Nonetheless, here are some lessons for DeFi drawn from the historical development of fire safety, together with some general observations on the relation between financial innovation and stability: